 Denmark in Madison County, Tennessee — The American South (East South Central)

-(upper center) Col. Elias S. Dennis and Gen. Frank C. Armstrong Courtesy Library of Congress
+(lower left) Gen. Frank C. Armstrong and Col. Elias S. Dennis Courtesy Library of Congress

 Erected by Tennessee Civil War Trails.

 Marker series.
 This marker is included in the Tennessee Civil War Trails marker series.

 Location.
 35° 29.417′ N, 88° 57.493′ W. Marker is in Denmark, Tennessee, in Madison County.
 Marker is on Britton Lane 0.6 miles west of Steam Mill FerryRoad Touch for map.
 Marker is in this post office area: Denmark TN 38391, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
 Battle of Britton's Lane (a few steps from this marker); Britton Lane (within shouting distance of this marker); Denmark Presbyterian Church Mulberry Grove (approx. 3.7 miles away); Flag Bearer for Denmark Danes (approx. 3.7 miles away); Denmark Presbyterian Church (approx. 3.8 miles away); Denmark Danes (approx. 3.8 miles away); Armstrong's Raid (approx. 5½ miles away); John Lee "Sonny Boy" Williamson (approx. 8½ miles away).
 Touch for a list and map of all markers in Denmark.

 More.
 Search the internet for Battle of Britton Lane.